 5 Elements of Accessible Video

-An inaccessible video leaves millions of people living with a sensory or motor disability excluded from watching your videos.
-Not only is this discriminatory, but it’s limiting your brand from reaching an entire demographic of viewers who want to engage with your content.
+Inaccessible video excludes the millions of people living with a sensory or motor disability from watching your videos – not only is this discriminatory, but it prevents your brand from reaching an entire demographic of viewers who want to engage with your content.

-So what exactly does a video need to become accessible?
-An accessible video should be perceivable, operable, understandable, and robust enough that anyone using the broadest range of technologies and interfaces can easily navigate the video.
+So how exactly do you make video content accessible?
+According to the most comprehensive and widely accepted standards for digital accessibility, accessible video should be perceivable, operable, understandable, and robust enough so that anyone can easily navigate and engage with your video, using the broadest range of technologies and interfaces.

-Below, we equip you with the tools you need to make achieving accessibility easy.
-Here are 5 elements you can incorporate today for accessible video.
+In this blog, we’ll equip you with the tools you need to make achieving accessibility easy – let’s dive into the top 5 elements of accessible video.

 There are two types of captions: closed captions and open captions.
 The difference is based on user control.